Last Updated on

 Your body fat levels are still too high and you don’t have the energy levels you’ve hoped for.
 You also wanted to be stronger by now.
 What are you missing?
 Why are you not fit?

-Even if you think you are doing everything right, you might be lacking in some important areas without even realizing it.
-Here are six reasons why you may be more unfit than you thought.
+Even if you think you are doing everything right, you might be lacking in some important areas without even realising it.
+Here are 11 reasons why you may be more unfit than you thought.

 #1: You Are Not Lifting Heavy Enough